christo707/mcp-assignment/README.md

-# MCP Calculator Project
+# MCP Demo Project

-A Python-based calculator service built using the Mission Control Protocol (MCP) framework.
-This project provides a collection of mathematical operations and utilities through an MCP server.
+A Python-based demo service built using the model Control Protocol (MCP) framework.
+This project provides a collection of mathematical operations and utilities through an MCP server. s

 ## Features